BenTaylorPublic/screeps/README.md

     Scaling laborers value should be 200K energy
     All stage 8 rooms maintain 1 small body laborer
     At 200K, spawn big body laborers

-Attack creeps are probably broken
-    Transfer them to the "assignedRoomName" system

 Stockers should pickup resources from the ground and containers, when they're bored